Lois Gibbs: Activism

-Lois Gibbs's involvement in environmental causes began in 1978, when she discovered that her 5-year-old son's elementary school in Niagara Falls, New York was built on a toxic waste dump.
-She approached the School Board after worrying about the safety of her child, and they refused to take any action.
+Lois Gibbs's involvement in environmental causes began in 1978, when as a 27 year old housewife she discovered that her 5-year-old son's elementary school in Niagara Falls, New York was built on a toxic waste dump.
+Because her two children had been healthy when they moved to their Love Canal home, but then suffered unusual health issues, she began to wonder if there was a connection.
+She approached the School Board after worrying about the safety of her child who attended the 93rd Street School, and they refused to take any action.
 Gibbs began speaking with other parents and in 1978, she started the Love Canal Parents Movement.
 After the creation of this movement, the New York State Department of Health stated that the school should be closed and that pregnant women and children living on these residences should leave.
 The state then purchased homes close to the canal, which led to the Love Canal Homeowners Association (LCHA).

 Gibbs created a petition and reached out to the residents of her neighborhood by going door-to-door to gather support.
 Gibbs's efforts were centered on her role as a mother fighting to protect her children's health.
 She led her community in a battle against the local, state, and federal governments by presenting the signatures to the New York State Department of Health.

+When Gibbs began organizing in Love Canal, and later continued her activism nationally, many doubted her ability to be effective.
+Her own mother told her “you’re forgetting you’re just a housewife with a high school education."